Table of Contents Show

 Living in New York City is unique.
-One of the features is the plethora of apartments for sale, particularly in Manhattan, most of which are co-ops, although there are condos.
-Living in a co-op or condo involves extra fees, which are called maintenance for the former and common charges in the case of the latter.
+One of the features is the plethora of apartments for sale, particularly in Manhattan, mostly co-ops, although there are condos.
+Living in a co-op or condo involves extra fees, which are called maintenance for the former and common charges for the latter.
 It is crucial to understand common condo charges vs. co-op maintenance fees.

 Condo common charge calculation Condo common charge calculation

 In a condo, the board sets the common charges based on a percentage of common interest.
-The Board has latitude, but generally, it is based on the square footage of your unit, although more desirable locations can also raise the percentage.
+The Board has latitude, but generally, it is based on your unit’s square footage, although more desirable locations can also raise the percentage.
 For instance, a penthouse apartment is likely to have higher common charges than a similar apartment on a lower floor.
-This percentage is multiplied by the total operating cost of the building, which can vary wildly based on amenities.
+This percentage is multiplied by the building’s total operating cost, which can vary wildly based on amenities.
 The more upscale, the higher the common charges, but more services included.

 Co-op maintenance charge calculation Co-op maintenance charge calculation

-For a co-op, the maintenance charge is set by the board of directors based on the number of shares you own.
+For a co-op, the board of directors sets the maintenance charge based on the number of shares you own.
 A cooperative is a corporation, with a set number of shares, with each unit allocated a certain amount.
-Similar to a condo, the charge is formulated, on the size of the apartment unit and other factors such as location.
+Like a condo, the charge is formulated on the apartment unit’s size and other factors such as location.
 Aside from operating costs, the maintenance fee also includes property taxes.

 What you get for paying standard common charges and maintenanceWhat you get for paying standard common charges and maintenance

 It is essential to understand what the fee covers since the services covered vary wildly.
-Both maintenance and standard common charges include the building’s real estate taxes, mortgage, insurance, and any operating costs for the building.
+Both maintenance and standard common charges include the building’s real estate taxes, mortgage, insurance, and operating costs.
 Operating expenses may consist of upkeep of common areas such as the lobby, trash pick-up, snow removal, and salaries for the cleaning crew.
 Utilities can be included.